Coping Skills For Teens: How To Handle Difficult Emotions

 Learn about coping skills for teenagers experiencing stress

 Whether you’re experiencing stress, anxiety, anger, or any other challenging emotion, you’re not alone.
 These are common emotions that people of all ages experience at times.
 It can sometimes be tempting to turn to unhealthy coping mechanisms, such as binge-watching Netflix, escaping into video games, eating far too many unhealthy snacks, or even turning to alcohol and drugs.
-However, there are more effective positive coping skills available for helping teens with anxiety
+However, there are more effective positive coping skills available for helping teens with anxiety.

-Starting the process of using healthy coping skills
+Starting the process of using healthy coping skills for teens

 How do you begin replacing unhealthy habits with positive, productive ones as a teenager?
 It might help to first become more aware of any coping mechanisms you currently use that aren’t really helping you.
 Maybe as soon as you feel that familiar twinge of anxiety, you grab your phone and start scrolling through social media.
 Perhaps you turn to the snack cupboard anytime you feel overwhelmed.
 It’s important to be gentle and not judge yourself for turning to these kinds of coping mechanisms.
 The fact that you’ve developed these ways of coping means you’ve made an effort to handle your difficult feelings in one way or another.